gamertense/reactCustomCanvas/README.md

 > This React app has Redux connected.

 # Modification
-## Styling button names and colors
+## Styling Button Names and Colors
 The name and color of each button is generated from **btnLookup.json** which is located in **_reactCustomCanvas/src/store/buttonsList/_**.
 This file has 100 buttons and you may not get the idea of its structure.
 So I created a simpler version which has only three buttons in **btnLookup - old.json**.
 ```javascript
 // Inside btnLookup - old.json